ibawt/foosball-ladder/guide/setting_up_some_models.md

   ```

   Now if you go to your website, you should get an login screen.
 Follow the sign in and
-  you will see the BatmanJS starting guide like you did in the last tutorial.
+  you will see the batman.js starting guide like you did in the last tutorial.

   Lets delete all of that, in `batman/html/main/index.html` and replace it with some our
   own html.
 You could do something like this: